Skip to content

 Trump has been indicted in both federal court and Georgia for election interference after he tried to overturn the 2020 presidential election.

 But Vance, who in recent days has downplayed the Jan.
-6 attack the impact of Trump’s election denialism, attacked Harris and accused her of using divisive language.
+6, 2021 Capitol attack and the impact of Trump’s election denialism, attacked Harris and accused her of using divisive language.

 “I think you all will join me in saying to Kamala Harris, how dare you talk about threats to democracy?
 Donald Trump took a bullet for democracy.”

-As Trump wrapped his marathon rally, he sought to connect his survival in Butler to other moments where Pennsylvania played a uniquely pivotal role in the country’s history and
+As Trump wrapped his marathon rally, he sought to connect his survival in Butler to other moments where Pennsylvania played a uniquely pivotal role in the country’s history.

 “From Gettysburg to Germantown and Philadelphia to Barren Hill, and from Brandywine to right here in Butler, this is the place where Pennsylvania patriots poured out their blood with the love of their country,” Trump said.